MSUFCU’s 4 Key Mortgage Rules, Including the House-to-Income Ratio

 3 Things Michigan Home Shoppers Should do First

 Deidre Davis, MSU Federal Credit Union’s Chief Marketing Officer, says you should take a hard look at your finances before even surfing over to Realtor.com.

 “The excitement and emotions of house hunting can make you forget about the math,” says Deidre.

 I did not do the math and had all the stars in my eyes for a nice Heritage Hill beauty in Grand Rapids.
 A sweet little fixer upper.
-It was a big let down when my paycheck said, “You can buy a fifth of that house.”
+It was a big let down when my paycheck said, “You can buy a third of that house.”

 Here’s how to get your ducks in a row for house shopping:

 1) Determine How Much House You Can Afford

 Buying a house is one of the most important financial decisions you will make,” says Deidre.
 “It’s important to have your budget in order to know exactly how much house you can afford – before you start looking.”

 Take into account a few primary items, such as your household income, monthly debts (car loan, student loan payments) and other payments (gym memberships, subscriptions) and the amount of available savings for a down payment.

 “A good rule of thumb is to keep your mortgage payment, including taxes and insurance, below 28% of your take-home pay,” advises Deidre.